CitiesSkylinesMods/AdditiveShader/SETTINGS.md

 ```

 The main purpose of tags is for interaction with other mods that can toggle
-shaders with matching tags on/off (planned future feature).
+shaders with matching tags on/off.
+That will be explained more when version 2.0
+is released.

 ## Diagnosing problems